Command Overview

 -trans

-Sets the unit of measure.
+Sets the unit of measure for the device (inch, centimeter, etc.)

 -uiperm